phpsgi/phpsgi/SPEC.md

         return fread($this->fd, $bytes);
     }

     public function __destruct()
     {
         fclose($this->fd);
     }
 }
 ```

+If your Buffer supports `seek`, you can implements your buffer class with interface `PHPSGI\Buffer\SeekableBuffer`.

 The minimal requirement is compatible with the implementation of event
 extension's `EventBuffer` <http://php.net/manual/en/eventbuffer.read.php>.